China orders takedown of 25 apps from ride service Didi

-BEIJING (AP) — China's cyber-regulator ordered 25 apps owned by Didi Global Inc., the country's largest ride-hailing service, be removed from app stores late Friday, citing severe violations of rules against collecting personal data.
+BEIJING (AP) — China's regulator ordered the removal from app stores of 25 apps owned by Didi Global Inc., the country's largest ride-hailing service, citing severe violations of rules against collecting personal data.

-The Cyberspace Administration of China already ordered the removal of the main Didi app on Sunday, pending a cybersecurity review, after it debuted on the U.S. stock market last week.
+The Cyberspace Administration of China had already taken down the main Didi app last Sunday, pending a cybersecurity review, after it debuted on the U.S. stock market last week.

-The 25 apps include one such as Didi Enterprises, as well as ones designed for Didi drivers.
+The 25 additional apps include Didi Enterprises, as well as ones designed for Didi drivers.

 A spokesperson for Didi did not immediately respond to a request for comment.